 Over time, you come to think about these exchanges less and less, and they rarely offer meaningful interactions.
 You just do what you've always done.

 Long-term marriages are marked by such stable interactions.
 As spouses repeatedly do the same things with each other, they start to think less about what they are doing.
 They get up together, eat together, and do chores for each other without putting in much thought.
 They don't have to wonder what their spouse will do.
 They just know from experience.
-Over time, their emotions start to wane as Ravaisson's double law takes hold.
+Over time, their emotions start to wane1 as Ravaisson's double law takes hold.
 Spouses are likely to find that they no longer feel the passion that marked the beginning of their relationship.
 As actions become more automated, couples have less need to think, and their emotion subsides.

 What was regrettable but acceptable with regard to your new couch (owning it quickly lost its luster) can become untenable in your relationship.
 It's not OK to simply settle into your spouse's presence.